Post-contemporary: Relevances to architecture and design

 The use of digital and parametric techniques have created a new spatial organization in urban design, architecture, and design that values the organizing form over the abstract function.
 This is a new method, out of the modern abstractions, versus its two-dimensional projections and against its typical linearity and flatness.

 Later, an important critical topic was written on this subject by Farshid Moussavi a London-based architect and university teacher of Iranian origins.

 The holistic dynamicity of post-contemporary paradigm and its built-in capacities for design agenda, incorporates the ten creative sectors such as architecture, urban design, engineering, design, graphics, art, photography, cinematography, music and performing arts.
-Architecture must evolve to keep itself relevant for society and to do this must adapt itself to the post-contemporary social and technological conditions and innovate by absorbing its influences.
+Architecture must adapt itself to the post-contemporary social and technological conditions and innovate by absorbing its influences.

-The passage from the "star system architecture" to the social design is also improved by awarding the social architecture of Shigeru Ban, a Tokyo-born, architect by Pritzker Architecture Prize 2014, who designs elegant, innovative work for private clients, and uses the same inventive and resourceful design approach for his extensive humanitarian design efforts.
+The passage from the "star system architecture" to the social design is also improved by awarding the social architecture of Shigeru Ban, a Tokyo-born, architect by Pritzker Architecture Prize 2014, who designs for private clients, and uses the same design approach for his humanitarian design efforts.